loader-logo

 Some schools require students to take one modern language GCSE, and physical education as a subject, but without requiring them to sit the exam.

-There’s no one-size-fits-all answer for how many GCSEs to take.
-Aside from the 5 mandatory subjects, the choice is yours.
+There’s no one-size-fits-all answer for how many GCSE subjects to take.
+Aside from the 5 mandatory, the choice is yours.
 Most students go for about 9 subjects in total.

 When choosing, consider your interests and career goals.
-For example, if you’re interested in pursuing Computer Science, consider adding GCSE Computer Science and GCSE Further Maths to your selection.
+For example, if you’re interested in pursuing Computer Science, consider adding GCSE subjects like Computer Science, Information and Communication Technology (ICT) and Further Maths to your selection.
 The key is to pick subjects that suit your future plans and keep you engaged.

 What are Optional GCSE Subjects?